dmiller/clojure-clr-next/_drafts/2025-02-14-symbolic-of-what.md

 ```

 [NB: I discovered that the current version of ClojureCLR did not do the last line correctly.
 For the last 15 years.
-By the time you read this, the fix will be in.]
+By the time you read this, the fix will be in.
+So to speak.]

 These operations require interpretation of symbols in the context of namespace aliases and type mappings.
 The first step on the road to interpretation begins with namespaces.